Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 The difference is the `.ssh` folder is hidden from view by default.
 We need to download this file to our local computer however, and to do that, we need to be able to see if in the file panel viewer of our binder jupyter hub, so we'll put it in an `ssh` folder instead.

-The `ssh-keygen` program will prompt you to input a key file name (below, we use `20220909-github`) and a passphrase.
+The `ssh-keygen` program will prompt you to input a key file name (below, we use `20220909-github-workshop`) and a passphrase.
-It's ok to leave the passphrase blank.
+It's ok to leave the passphrase blank; if you put in a passphrase, you'll need to remember it and type it every time you use the key file.

 ```
 ssh-keygen
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/jovyan/.ssh/id_rsa): 20220909-github
+Enter file in which to save the key (/home/jovyan/.ssh/id_rsa): 20220909-github-workshop
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in 20220909-github.
+Your identification has been saved in 20220909-github-workshop.
-Your public key has been saved in 20220909-github.pub.
+Your public key has been saved in 20220909-github-workshop.pub.
 The key fingerprint is:
 SHA265:
 The key's randomart image is: